dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ## Business logic validation

-Business logic validation can be accomplished with a [validator component](#validator-components) that receives form errors in a dictionary.
+For business logic validation, use a [validator component](#validator-components) that receives form errors in a dictionary.

 In the following example:

-* A shortened version of the `Starfleet Starship Database` form (`FormExample2` component) from the [Bind a form](#bind-a-form) section is used that only accepts the starship's classification and description.
+* A shortened version of the `Starfleet Starship Database` form (`FormExample2` component) from the [Example form](#example-form) section is used that only accepts the starship's classification and description.
 Data annotation validation is **not** triggered on form submission because the `DataAnnotationsValidator` component isn't included in the form.
 * The `CustomValidation` component from the [Validator components](#validator-components) section of this article is used.
 * The validation requires a value for the ship's description (`Description`) if the user selects the "`Defense`" ship classification (`Classification`).